Accessible Color Sequences for Data Visualization: Generating Color Sets

 \subsection{Random Set Creation}

 In order to randomly generate accessible color sets, a rejection-sampling-based method is used.
 This process is agnostic to the exact minimum perceptual distance, and different constraints will be used when differently-sized color sets are desired, since a larger minimum perceptual distance can be enforced when fewer colors are needed.
 Since sRGB to CAM02-UCS conversions are computationally expensive, but the $\sim$16.8 million possible 8-bit sRGB colors easily fit in memory, the CAM02-UCS colors are precomputed for every possible color, both for normal color vision and for the three types of dichromacy.
-Only colors with $J' \in [40, 90]$ are used, where $J'$ is the CAM02-UCS lightness value, leaving $\sim$13.1 million colors in the truncated gamut.
-The lightness restriction is used because very dark and very light colors are generally poor choices for data visualization \cite{Tufte1990}.